 Bridge International Academies is the world’s largest chain of primary and pre-primary schools bringing world-class education to the poorest of the poor, democratizing the right to succeed.

 Bridge leverages research, technology, and data analysis in order to standardize and scale the entire lifecycle of high-quality education delivery and to drive continuous improvement across all aspects of operations.
 This includes how academies are built, teachers are selected and trained, lessons are delivered and monitored for improvement, and more.
-Bridge pupils score an average of 35% higher on core reading skills and 19% higher in maths than their peers in neighbouring schools based on USAID-designed exams administered by an independent monitoring and evaluation company.
+Bridge pupils gain an additional .34 standard deviation on core reading skills and an additional .51 standard deviation on maths compared to their peers in neighboring schools, based on USAID-designed exams administered by an independent monitoring and evaluation company – this translated into over 250 additional days of learning.
 Thanks to economies of scale, Bridge is able to charge just $6 a month per pupil on average with academies reaching operational sustainability after just one year.

 The first Bridge International Academy opened in the Mukuru slum in Nairobi, Kenya in 2009.
 Today there are hundreds.
 New academies are opening at a rate of one every 2.5 days.
 With a mission of Knowledge for all, Bridge plans to educate 10,000,000 children across a dozen countries by 2025.